-Dermodicosis or non-contagious mange first appears as numerous patches anywhere on the Boxer’s skin.
+Or non-contagious mange first appears as numerous patches anywhere on the Boxer’s skin.
 The hair will fall off, leaving bald patches in large areas, and the bald skin starts to break down, turning into crusty sores.

-Atopy is itchy (pruritic) skin disease caused by allergy to something the Boxer breathes in or touch.
+Is an itchy (pruritic) skin disease caused by allergy to something the Boxer breathes in or touch.

 It cannot be cured and is the number two common allergic skin condition in dogs, after flea allergy dermatitis.
 Having fleas would make it worse for your Boxer.

-A Boxer suffering from atopy would have itchiness particularly on the hands and feet.
+A Boxer suffering from atopy would have itchiness, particularly on the hands and feet.

-Acne in young dogs shows as red bumps (papules) and blackheads (comedones) on the chin and lips.
+In young dogs shows as red bumps (papules) and blackheads (comedones) on the chin and lips.

 However, you may have to help with some topical gel medication similar to the one used by teenagers.
 Such lesions may become infected and develop pus, which becomes itchy for your Boxer and he starts rubbing his face in the carpet or against furniture.

-Urinary incontinence in dogs can be due to a neurological lesion – something not normal with the parts of the nervous system that deal with urine regulation.
+In dogs can be due to a neurological lesion – something not normal with the parts of the nervous system that deal with urine regulation.